InnocentBug/G-BigSMILES/README.md

 # bigSMILESgen

-Generator of SMILES string from bigSMILES with extension
+Generator of SMILES string from bigSMILES with extension.

+This code implements a parser ofr an extension of the original [bigSMILES notation](https://olsenlabmit.github.io/BigSMILES/docs/line_notation.html#the-bigsmiles-line-notation).
+The extension is designed to add details into the line notation that enable the generation of molecules from that specific ensemble.

 ## Installation